-The WorldSkills flag flew to the International Space Station on board of the Soyuz MS-07 spaceship that was launched from the Baikonur Cosmodrome today on 17 December 2017.
+The WorldSkills flag travelled to the International Space Station (ISS) on board of the Soyuz MS-07 spaceship that launched from the Baikonur Cosmodrome on 17 December 2017.

-The crew consists of Anton Shkaplerov, Russian cosmonaut from the GCTC, Norishige Kanai, JAXA astronaut from Japan, and Scott David Tingle, NASA astronaut from the USA.
+The flag was delivered to the ISS by the crew, consisting of Anton Shkaplerov, Russian cosmonaut from the Gagarin Cosmonaut Training Centre (GCTC), Norishige Kanai, JAXA astronaut from Japan, and Scott David Tingle, NASA astronaut from the USA.

-We remind that the spaceflight of the flag is a part of the WorldSkills Flag Relay which started in October 2017.
-The flag was officially handed to Kazan as the next host city of the Competition on 20 October during the Closing Ceremony of WorldSkills Abu Dhabi 2017.
-The relay started from the flag honouring ceremony during the World Festival of Youth and Students on 21 October.
+The flag’s space flight is a part of the WorldSkills Flag Relay, which started in October 2017.
+The flag was officially handed over to Kazan, the next host city of the Competition, on 20 October during the Closing Ceremony of WorldSkills Abu Dhabi 2017.
+The relay kicked off during the flag welcome event that took place on the sidelines of the World Festival of Youth and Students in Sochi on 21 October.

-The flag will come back to Earth on 27 February 2018 and the Relay will be continued across the 21 countries who previously hosted the Competition.
-It will feature 33 host cities.
+The flag will return to Earth on 28 February 2018, and the relay will continue its journey across 21 countries that earlier hosted the WorldSkills Competitions.
+It will visit 33 host cities.

-After the international itinerary, the flag will come to Russia.
-It is expected that the flag will travel across all 85 regions of the country, 43 municipal districts, and 2 urban district of Tatarstan.
-The flag will be delivered to Kazan afterwards – to the Opening Ceremony of WorldSkills Kazan 2019.
+After the international leg, the WorldSkills Flag Relay will continue to make its way through 85 regions of the Russian Federation, as well as 43 municipal districts and 2 city districts of the Republic of Tatarstan.
+At the end of its journey, the WorldSkills flag will be delivered to Kazan for the Opening Ceremony of WorldSkills Kazan 2019.

 You can find all the information about WorldSkills Kazan 2019 on the official website www.worldskillskazan2019.com.